- Bayer Group

 We continue to expect sales of MaterialScience to increase in 2014 by a mid-single-digit percentage on a currency- and portfolio-adjusted basis, allowing for negative currency effects of about 1% (previously: about 2%) compared with 2013.
 We now anticipate a significant increase (previously: an increase) in EBITDA before special items, allowing for negative currency effects of roughly €10 million (previously: roughly €30 million).

-In the second quarter of 2014, we expect to raise sales compared to the first quarter.
-EBITDA before special items is likely to show a slight decrease due to scheduled maintenance shutdowns.
+In the third quarter of 2014, we expect to raise sales and EBITDA before special items compared to the second quarter.